Procedures at University exams

 Required Conduct at Examinations

-Section 10 of the Assessment Procedures Manual sets out in detail the expectations of candidates in examinations.
+The regulations set out in detail the expectations of candidates in examinations.
 The following is a summary which you should read carefully, as any breach is likely to result in disciplinary action.

 Check your timetable so that you know where and when your exam will be, and how long it will take you to get there.
 You don’t get extra time if you’re late.

 Exams are held at 09.00 (9am) 13.00 (1pm) and 16.00 (4pm).